ma08/chrome-link-copy/README.md

 Putting this on chromestore might take some time.<br />
 ###Installation
 To install, download the zip(by clicking the button on the right hand side of the page ) provided by github or [click here](https://github.com/ma08/chrome-link-copy/archive/master.zip).
 Extract the zip file it to a folder.
 Open `chrome://extensions`.
 Select `Developer Mode` option.
 Click on `Load unpacked extension` button and choose the path to which you have extracted.
-Now open new google search page and start using it.
+Now open a new google search page/facebook chat box and start using it.
+Make sure to refresh the page after Installation.

 I will put up a link for the `.crx` when I find the time.
-I have just put the copy for the query results.
-Don't expect it to work for normal links on google search.
-Just use the `Copy Link Address` provided by chrome to do that.

-Working for all popular google search domains.
-Progressing towards implementing for every domain.

 ###Features planned
 Copy text of url for google search results (heading of results) <br />